Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 	mantras that return an empty box can be parameterised; compositionally voided mantras c̄ zero dexing fork it if it always returns an empty box

-	I want switchable mantras, where they toggle c̄ each use :=( : x, [,0,1] )
+	I want switchable mantras, where they toggle c̄ each use; parameters could influence how they're manipulated :=( : x, [,0,1] )
 	:x 8≪ 0
 	:x 8≪ 1